erikhuan/GameProject/story.md

 Captain: Are you the extra help we requested?
 (Yes/No)

-No?
+(No)No?
 Then why are you talking to me.

-It wouldn't kill them to send more soldiers to help would it?
+(Yes)It wouldn't kill them to send more soldiers to help would it?
 Well let me brief you on the situation.
 We are planning to expand our settlement into the Desert.
 The plans have been in the works for a while, but as our team was ready to head out a Giant Sand Worm was spotted out in the distance.
 We aren't sure where it came from, but just to be safe we requested for extra security to guard the workers while they build the outpost.
 Once that's completed most monsters should be deterred from the nearby area.
 The problem is we don't know if that Worm will approach us while construction is in progress.
 So we need people like you to fend off any attacks if needed.
 We've formed pairs for easier mobility in the desert environment.
 Since you're the last person you'll be grouping up with another recruit of ours.
 Good luck, he's a tough guy to work with.

+You may prepare before heading to the West Gate where you meet Cleave Burner.

+Cleave: Oi!
+You the recruit they sent from the East Gate?
+You don't look like you got a lot of fight in ya.
+Listen I'm only gonna say this once.
+If you slow me down I'm leavin' ya behind.
+Got it?!
+Let's go.